pdec5504/vaccination-card-management/README.md

 # Vaccination Card Management

 A small full-stack application that manages users' vaccination cards.
 It includes a Node.js + Express backend (with MongoDB via Mongoose) and a React frontend powered by Vite.
-The backend contains tests (Jest + Supertest) and uses dotenv for configuration.
+The backend contains tests (Jest + Supertest and Selenium for UI) and uses dotenv for configuration.

 ## Table of contents